-This demand reflects a desire on the part of the audience to leave a material mark upon the building or land.
+The audience desired to leave a material mark upon the building or land.
 This impulse is akin to construction workers signing trusses or writing their names in wet concrete on a build site.
 They may not own the product of their labor, but they can at least leave their names behind in an effort to make a small claim on the objects they produced.
-Like these material laborers, immaterial laborers are expressing a desire to control, or at least be remembered for, what they produce.
+Like these material laborers, the Blog Cabin 2008 immaterial laborers are expressing a desire to control, or at least be remembered for, what they produce.

-In this case, these immaterial laborers - the "Off-Site Build Team" - wanted to do something similar with a permanent dedication to Cabincraver2008 (and, indirectly, themselves).
-They recognize their vital role in the creation of the cabin and want that role materialized at the build site.
+The "Off-Site Build Team" recognized their vital role in the creation of the cabin and wanted that role materialized at the build site.
 In fact, audience member Blognbob enjoyed a brief moment of fame when an American flag he donated to Blog Cabin 2008 was a featured part of one of the show's episodes.
 In the comments on the website, Blognbob noted that his goal was "To share a part of [my family] with everyone."
-Blognbob's contribution might have been innocuous - American flags are banally common outside American houses - but his desire to materially affect the build site is shared by the other audience members who sought to have a "permanent marker" placed in honor of Cabincraver2008.
+Blognbob's contribution might have been innocuous - American flags are banally common outside American houses - but his desire to materially affect the build site is shared